sat0yu/NHK4S/README.md

 - No distribution on Google Play Store
 - Installation via sideloading only
 - Please comply with NHK for School's terms of use
+- **Security**: Application restricts access to NHK domains only to prevent malicious use

 ## License